aamir09/DS2Project/README.md

   >
 </p>

--- The union territories had much better kitchen facilities compared to the other states of India and India as a whole.
+### While comparing each facility of a state against the country average, some states like Chandigarh, have much better water facilities than India as a whole.

 <p align="center">
   <img